Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Post or update a grade') and the target resource ('for a submission'), effectively distinguishing it from sibling tools like comment_on_submission or submit_rubric_assessment.
+Description clearly states the action ('post or update a grade') and the resource ('a submission'), distinguishing it from sibling tools like comment_on_submission and submit_rubric_assessment.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.